We get a lot of questions in our e-mail about Lumineers. Let me tell you what I think about them.

 What are Lumineers?

-However, in the past few years, other brands of ultra-strong, ultra-thin porcelain have been introduced, completely eliminating this advantage and making the disadvantages of Lumineers more important.
-From what I have seen, these other brands are much more esthetic.
-If a dentist uses the Lumineers brand, because of trademark restrictions of the Den-Mat company, they have to be made in the Lumineers laboratory in California.
-Not only is this laboratory large and impersonal, but many expert cosmetic dentists feel that their work isn't of the highest esthetic quality.
-Other laboratories with other brands seem to give much nicer results.
+However, in the past few years, other brands of ultra-strong, ultra-thin porcelains have been introduced.
+From what I have seen, these other brands are much more aesthetic.
+If a dentist uses the Lumineers brand, because of trademark restrictions of the DenMat company, they have to be made in the Lumineers laboratory in California.
+Not only is this laboratory large and impersonal, but many expert cosmetic dentists feel that their work isn’t of the highest aesthetic quality.
+Using another brand of ultra-thin porcelain gives the dentist the flexibility to use their own master ceramist, which can give beautiful results.
 DURAthin is one of these other high-strength brands that can be made ultra-thin.
 Check the DURAthin page to see some photos and compare them with the Lumineers photos posted further down this page.

 Thinness makes it feasible to place Lumineers and other ultra-thin brands with a “no-prep” technique.
 In other words, a dentist would not have to shave away any tooth structure in order to place them.